 This seems great when you’re between the ages of 18-21, but once you reach your early-to-mid-twenties, you’ll start complaining about how annoying 18 year olds are and how the drinking age should be raised.

 I’m thirty now and if I go to bars (on very rare occasions), everyone looks around twelve to me.
 All a matter of perception, I guess.

-As another note, don’t drink and drive.
+As another note and one of the most important Australian travel tips, don’t drink and drive.
 The limit for drinks is 0.05.
 If you get pulled over, breathalysed and blow higher than that, the consequences will be serious.

 Aussies love their sports…